f5devcentral/kojot-acme/README.md

 <br />

 The ```f5acmehandler.sh``` utility script also supports a set of commandline options for general maintenance usage.
-When no command options are specified, the utility loops through the ```dg_acme_config``` data group and performs required ACMEv2 certificate renewal operations for each configured domain.
+When no command options are specified, the utility loops through the ```dg_acme_config``` data group and performs required ACMEv2 certificate renewal operations for each configured certificate.

 | **Command Line Arguments**    | **Description**                                                                                  |
 |-------------------------------|--------------------------------------------------------------------------------------------------|